len-rtz/2024-10-15-Master_Digital_Sciences-Linked_Open_Data_and_Knowledge_Graphs_WiSe_2024_20245/presentation_basic_topic/SchemaDotOrg.md

 * Domain and range are **disjunctive**

-* 1484 properties

 ---

+# 3 Structure of Schema.org

-# Example of the properties of a type
+## 3.5 Example of the properties of a type

 * s:\textcolor{red}{FoodEstablishmentReservation}